 Was Ms. Druckerman trying to be politically correct when she wrote those words?
 Or is she so separated from real French society – ensconced in her ivory tower with the selected view – that, in truth, she doesn’t know much about it?

 Let’s call a spade a spade.
 The terrorists in question are Muslim Arabs who speak Arabic.
 (WARNING – do not misconstrue this sentence to believe that all Muslim Arabs who speak Arabic are terrorists.)
 They were either born in Europe or came to Europe as children or, later on, as adults, but one thing is sure – their parents are from North Africa and strong connections remain not only to the region, but to the culture and religion.
 As is common with immigrants the world over, the parents bring their customs with them to their host country.
-Consequently, the children are socialized and receive a European education outside of the home, but inside the home they might as well be back in the bled.
+Sure, the children are socialized and receive a European education outside of the home, but inside the home they might as well be back in the bled.

 Example – a few months ago, I asked a work colleague of mine the following question – “Do you feel French or Moroccan?” (a small group of us were having a discussion about identity.)
 Here’s what she replied – “Muslim.”